starkandwayne-attic/serviceforge/README.md

 # Service Forge

 The open source framework for building elastic, persistent services on any infrastructure.
 Services as a Service.
-A universal Service Broker for Cloud Foundry.
+Simple API to allow users to automate the provisioning, configuration and health of a cluster of VMs that provide a service.

      ___              _        ___
     / __| ___ _ ___ _(_)__ ___| __|__ _ _ __ _ ___
     \__ \/ -_) '_\ V / / _/ -_) _/ _ \ '_/ _` / -_)
     |___/\___|_|  \_/|_\__\___|_|\___/_| \__, \___|
                                          |___/

+Use one of the [community catalog](https://github.com/serviceforge-community) of ServiceForge Services, or build your own!

+Fully integrated into Cloud Foundry as a universal Service Broker.

 ## Project Health